joshSzep/charades/README.md

 ### **Step 1: Set up a Flask/Django backend to handle SMS messages**
 - [-] Initialize a new Flask/Django project with a structured directory.
-- [-] Configure environment variables for API keys (Twilio, OpenAI GPT, database credentials).
+- [-] Configure environment variables for API keys (Twilio, OpenAI GPT, Anthropic Claude, database credentials).
 - [-] Implement a stub webhook endpoint for incoming SMS messages.
 - [-] Expose the webhook endpoint to Twilio.